daniel-vera-g/project-guidelines/docs/git/branching-model/branchingWorkflow-summary.md

 > See branching file

-1. Work on feature branch
+1. Create issue and open feature branch
 	* Writes own unit-tests
 	* Gets updates from development branch when needed
 	* Push code to repository -> CI